 Your recipe is almost the same as the one I make.
 I add onion powder to mine, like the onion flavor, but not the raw onions.
 I don’t like all the additives that some put in.
 Don’t take the nasty remarks personally, some people are just nasty.

 Welcome to my blog, I’m Julie (obviously) and I’m so happy you are here!
 My goal is to provide you with simple, easy, and family friendly options.
-Recipes need to work with your life, so while you are running around after your kids, cleaning boogers off your clothes, or simply trying to fit in a shower you can still make home made meals.
+Recipes need to work with your life, so while you are running around after your kids and cleaning boogers off your clothes you can still make home made meals.
 Trust me.
 I’ve been there and often times still am!

 Give Your Inbox a Treat